msftnadavbh/lightbeacon-aks/README.md

 `az group create -n testaks-rg -l eastus`

-After creation has been finished, as we're using this for a Development environment.
 I'm using __East US__ for demonstration purposes but you can use w/e region close to you.
-I'm going to use version 1.19 with 2 nodepools :
+I'm going to use version 1.19.3 as I'm using this for a Dev environment.

-`az aks create -n aks-eus -g rg1-eus -k 1.19.0 -c 2`
+We'll build the first nodepool normally and then we will make adjustments.

+Let's use this command to create the initial cluster :

+`az aks create --name testaks --resource-group testaks-rg --kubernetes-version 1.19.3 --node-count 3  --node-vm-size Standard_D2_v3 --network-plugin azure --generate-ssh-keys --debug `

 __Note__: ARM will automatically select the region where the resource group is located at, therefore there is no need for an __-l__ trigger unless you want to specify a different region.

-Alright, now we have 2 identical clusters in differnet regions -
+Alright, now we have the cluster available in __East US__ :

 ![2 AKS clusters](/images/1.png)